spectrocloud/terraform-provider-spectrocloud/README.md

 Detailed documentation on supported data sources and resources are available on the [Terraform Spectro Cloud Provider Documentation](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs).

+## Develop

+- Hack away
+- Make sure to run `go generate` after your final commit
+- Send in a PR

 ## Support

 For questions or issues with the provider, please post your questions on the provider [discussion board](/discussions).